merlinfuchs/embed-generator/README.md

 ## YouTube tutorial
 [![IMAGE ALT TEXT HERE](./tutorial.png)](https://www.youtube.com/watch?v=DnFP0MRJPIg)

-## Project Structure

-### backend

-The backend is written in Rust and provides API endpoints for the frontend to use.
-It handles authentication, saving messages, and interacting with the discord API.
-It also connects to the Discord gateway to receive events and build up a cache of guilds, channels, roles, emojis, and stickers.

-### frontend

-The frontend is written in React and provides the user interface.
-It interacts with the backend over HTTP(s).

 ## Self Hosting

 This describes the easiest way to self host an instance of Embed Generator by creating a single binary that contains